A Guide to Solving Common PCBA Prototyping Issues

 You may rapidly discover the most prevalent PCBA prototype issues using sound testing techniques and the appropriate equipment.
 Take the following test options into consideration:

-Maintain an Issues Log
+Maintain a PCBA Prototyping Issues Log

 Avoiding DFM difficulties is better than allowing them to damage your PCBA during production and then searching for a solution.
-Designers must make good decisions for DFM to work, including resolving issues before they arise.
+Designers must make good decisions for DFM to work, including fixing issues before they arise.

 Flexibility Is the Key

-Everything from medical diagnostic equipment and treatment devices to oxygen and refueling systems in the aerospace and defense industries utilizes PCBAs.
+Everything from medical diagnostic equipment and treatment devices to oxygen and refueling systems in the aerospace and defense industries uses PCBAs.
 Their vast integration into every facet of life and business is why it’s vital to understand the causes of PCBA failures and how to avert them.

-We have access to a wide array of PCBA design and manufacturing technologies.
-We are skilled at picking up your design, whether it is on the back of the envelope, completely functional, or needing help with supply chain complications, and working with any production mix to complete your project successfully.
-Reach out to us at Nortech Systems today and let us help you with your PCBA prototyping.
-Together we will develop a high-quality, high-performance PCBA prototype to increase the success of your project.
+Nortech has access to a wide array of PCBA design and manufacturing technologies.
+We are skilled at picking up your design, whether it’s on the back of the envelope, completely functional, or needing help with supply chain complications.